 4. Piazza Armerina and Villa Romana del Casale

-Another of Sicily’s most famous tourist attractions lies in Piazza Armerina.
-Some of the worlds best preserved mosaics can be seen at the famous Villa Romana del Casale.
+Another of Sicily’s most famous and must see places lies in Piazza Armerina.
+Some of the worlds best-preserved mosaics can be seen at the famous Villa Romana del Casale.
 Built in the middle of the 4th Century AD as a hunting lodge by a Roman patrician, here you can see some of the most extensive Roman mosaics.
 The villa is one of the most luxurious of its kind.
 It is especially noteworthy for the richness and quality of the mosaics which decorate almost every room; they are the finest mosaics still intact in the Roman world.
 The site is also a UNESCO World Heritage Site.
 Entry is around 10 Euro per person and you can see all the estate in under half a day.

 5. The Aeolian Islands

 Most people on their first visit to Sicily tend to stick on the mainland as there is already so much to see!
-However if you have some time or are visiting Sicily for a second time I highly recommend a day trip to some of the Aeolian Islands.
-Most day trips leave from Milazzo.
-We took a day trip to the islands of Vulcano, Lipari and Salina.
+However, if you have some time or are visiting Sicily for the second time I highly recommend a day trip to one of the Aeolian Islands.
+Most day trips to the Aeolian Islands leave from Milazzo.
+We took a day trip to the islands of Vulcano, Lipari, and Salina.
 These small islands are somewhat unspoiled and are very much steeped in history, myths and legends and some have great beaches.
 Most day trips will drop you off at one of the ports on the islands.
-Getting around is fairly simple, you can walk around the ports and small towns easily however we hired a moped so we could see as much as we could in the short 3 or 4 hours you have on each island.
+Getting around is fairly simple, you can walk around the ports and small towns easily, however, we hired a scooter so we could see as much as we could in the short 3 or 4 hours you have on each island.
 It allowed us to get to some remote beaches and drive through some of the small picturesque towns.
 Below are pictures we took in Lipari.

 There are quite a few other islands, another famous one is Stromboli.
 This volcanic island is constantly erupting and you can take a tour here to see it’s flowing lava.
 Even better at night so I am told!